 3. CUSTOMIZING HORIZON TO BE BLUISH

-By the colored display, we can do some customization of our panorama display.
+With the colored display, we can do some customization of our panorama display.
 The color range used in the Urlich Deuschle panorama generator is dedicated to a clear distance key for visible objects.
-That’s why they have a strong contrast between each other, what is being visible on the scale provided.
-Unfortunately, if we apply it to the real conditions, as occur on a daily basis at our observation point, the color placement on the scale looks hopeless.
-We know, that all the objects visible somewhere at the horizon, or even closer to us feature the bluish appearance.
-It’s driven by the hydrocarbon microbodies originated by vegetation, which released to the atmosphere react with the ozone particles.
+That’s why they have a strong contrast between each other, which is visible on the scale provided.
+Unfortunately, if we apply it to real conditions, as occurs on a daily basis at our observation point, the color placement on the scale looks hopeless.
+We know, that all the objects visible somewhere on the horizon, or even closer to us feature a bluish appearance.
+It’s driven by the hydrocarbon microbodies originating from vegetation, which are released into the atmosphere and react with the ozone particles.
 Combining it with Rayleigh light scattering in the Earth’s atmosphere, we always have our horizon bluish.
 By setting our color scale, we can artificially bring up the effect of clear air with the visibility range set by us.
 The effect itself is quite poor, because of two reasons.
 Firstly, we have effectively one color only, which is expressed by the scale of brightness.
 Secondly, the tendency of fading distant features is somewhat opposite to actuality.
 The increasing air illuminance of the line of sight should have progressed along with the logarithmic function, which has been described here.
 In the case of Urlich Deuschle’s tool, it seems to be distributed linearly.
 Anyhow, the second reason plays a minor role.
-More important is the first one, as we play within one color only, although eventually you can lay with it externally i.e. in Gimp or Photoshop.
+More important is the first one, as we play within one color only, although eventually, you can lay with it externally i.e. in Gimp or Photoshop.

 The principle here is simple.
 You should use three elements from the panel: Range of sight, Colored Display, and Tilt.

-Your rage of sight should be determined by the most distant point calculated from the given location.
-If, for instance, your the furthest hill is located 145km, I wouldn’t go beyond 150km with my range of sight.
-The default range of sight, when launching the panorama generator is 300km, but in order to make this color range compressed it’s better to cut it down to our most distant point visible unless it exceeds the default value.
+Your range of sight should be determined by the most distant point calculated from the given location.
+If, for instance, the furthest hill is located at 145km, I wouldn’t go beyond 150km with my range of sight.
+The default range of sight, when launching the panorama generator is 300km, but in order to make this color, range compressed it’s better to cut it down to our most distant point visible unless it exceeds the default value.

 Following these steps, we should make the most from this one color being at the top of a whole scale, which has been discerned only by its brightness.